adhering/midl-website/pages/winter-workshop.md

 The Winter Workshop 2021 will take place at 01.12.2021 as a virtual event using Gather.Town.
 It will be divided into two workshop tracks that run in parallel followed by the „Glühwein-Lecture“ and get together.
 While the latter part is open to the whole community, the workshops are specifically designed to support young researchers in taking their first steps towards authoring a publication or serving as a reviewer.
 Thanks to our sponsor [Fraunhofer IMTE](https://www.imte.fraunhofer.de/en.html), the event will be free of charge.
 However, a mandatory registration is necessary.

 Please note that a registration for one of the workshops (see link below) includes participation in the Glühwein-Lecture, so no additional registration is necessary.
-If you just want to attend the Glühwein-Lecture and the get together, please register independently [here EXCHANGE LINK]("https://en.wikipedia.org/wiki/Albert_Einstein").
+If you just want to attend the Glühwein-Lecture and the get together, please register independently [here](https://forms.gle/pP4nccCi5LKmWrUx6).

 ## Glühwein-Lecture ![Portrait of Tingtig Zhu](/images/pic_tingting_small.jpg){:style="float:right", width="180" }